caltechlibrary/epxml_to_datacite/README.md

 ### Install

-Now that you're in the epxml_to_datacite folder, type `pip install -r requirements.txt` to install dependencies.
-Then type `python setup.py install` to install scripts.
+Now that you're in the epxml_to_datacite folder, type `pip install .` to install dependencies.

+If you're on a Mac, you'll need to authorize the underlying eputil application.
+Open the `epxml_to_datacite` directory in finder, open the `epxml_support` directory, and right click on `eputil` and select 'Open'.
+Agree that you authorize the executible.
+This is a one-time installation step.

 If you will be minting DOIs, you need to create a file called `pw` using a text editor that contains your DataCite password.
 The username is hardcoded in the